Megan McClung: Posthumous honors

-Retired Marine Lt Gen Carol Mutter honored Major McClung for her sacrifice during a speech at the Republican National Convention on September 4, 2008.
+Retired Marine Lt Gen Carol Mutter honored Major McClung for her sacrifice during a speech at the Republican National Convention on 4 September 2008.

 In 2008, the first Major Megan M. McClung Memorial Scholarship was awarded to a college student by her parents, Drs.
 Re and Michael McClung, and the Women Marines Association.
 In 2014, the Major Megan McClung Memorial Scholarship Fund was first awarded at her alma mater, Admiral Farragut Academy.
 The award provides need-based financial aid to a deserving female cadet.

 The Marine Corps issues the Major Megan McClung Leadership Award to an outstanding leader, role model and mentor each year at the Joint Women’s Leadership Symposium.

 In 2007, Army General Ray Odierno was responsible for building a state of the art broadcast studio at Camp Victory, Iraq, which allowed live interviews as well as numerous press events.
 He dedicated the studio in honor of Major McClung.

 The Defense Information School, the United States Department of Defense's training school for photojournalists and other public affairs personnel, presents the Maj.
 Megan McClung Leadership Award to one graduating member of each Public Affairs Qualification Course.

+In November, 2024 Congress named the Mission Viejo Post Office in her honor.
+The facility is located at 28081 Marguerite Parkway in Mission Viejo, California and is now known as the Major Megan McClung Post Office Building.
+The designation was made by H.R.
+3608 which was signed into law by President Joseph Biden on 25 November 2024.

+Secretary of the Navy Carlos Del Toro announced 16 January 2025, USS McClung (LSM-1) as the name for the first ship in the new McClung class of medium landing ships.